 Assessment

 A variety of therapies are offered within the specialist eating disorder services and are based on the National Institute of Clinical Excellence (NICE) guidelines.
 The service offers both group and individual sessions with an eating disorder specialist.
-Young people will often be offered family based approaches such as Family Therapy for Anorexia Nervosa (FT-AN) or Family Therapy for Bulimia Nervosa (FT-BN).
-Cognitive Behavioural Therapy for Eating Disorders (CBT-ED) is the most likely treatment option for adults, either in individual or group settings.
-Other cognitive interpersonal therapies such as the Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA) or Schema Therapy may be offered.
+Young people will often be offered family-based approaches such as Family Therapy for Anorexia Nervosa (FT-AN) or Family Therapy for Bulimia Nervosa (FT-BN).
+Cognitive Behavioural Therapy for Eating Disorders (CBT-E) is the most likely treatment option for adults, either in individual or group settings.
+Other cognitive interpersonal therapies such as the Maudsley Model of Anorexia Nervosa Treatment for Adults (MANTRA) may be offered.
 Family Therapy and Systemic Therapy may be considered if they are deemed to be more appropriate.

 Alongside psychological interventions, people may also be offered dietetic interventions, case management and physical health monitoring.